 In accordance with AS2159-2009 the exposure classification for the onsite soils is mildly aggressive to concrete and non-aggressive to steel.
 In accordance with AS2870-2011 the soils are classified as A2.

-Reference to DLWC (2002) "Site Investigations for Urban Salinity" indicates that ECe values of 0.2 and 0.3 dS/m are consistent with the presence of non-saline soils.
+Reference to DLWC (2002) "Site Investigations for Urban Salinity" indicates that ECe values of 0.6 to 1.2 dS/m are consistent with the presence of non-saline soils.

 6. ACID SULFATE SOIL ASSESSMENT

 6.1.
 Introduction